How Steadyline Keeps Your Mental Health Data Safe

 What I don’t do (and why those decisions matter)

 I don’t use your data to train models.
-SAM uses inference-only API calls to Groq and Gemini.
+Steadyline uses inference-only API calls to Groq.
 No fine-tuning, no feedback loops that improve a model on your data.
 Your usage makes the app better at understanding you locally; it doesn’t feed a global model.

 The harder question: what about future AI features?